DmitryBondarenko1/solid-spoon/Console.md

  **Configuring Color Scheme**

 As above said, you can flexibly tune IntelliJ's view according to your preferences.
 In particular, can individually configure color, font style, and highlighting rules for input, error, and output messages.
-Before you start customzing your console, make sure that the current color scheme you are working with is editable.
-Color schemes are various styles of how your editor looks like.
+IntelliJ view is defined by Color Schemes.
+Color Schemes are various styles of how your editor looks like.
+By default, the application has to Color Schemes: default and Darcula.

 Go to **Settings** -> **Editor** -> **Color Scheme**.